Hope in Practice

 A Sermon on Romans 8:24-25Read more

 Suffering can lead to despair.
 Many Christians undergoing great trials (especially older saints) desire to “get out” of this life.
-In those moments when we see the sad state of this world, evil increasing, and the limitations of humanity to change anything, the Christian may be tempted to think, “why doesn’t God take me out of this world?”
+In those moments when they see the sad state of this world, evil increasing, and the limitations of humanity to change anything, the Christian may be tempted to think, “why doesn’t God take me out of this world?”
 But is this the Christian position?
 Is this biblical hope?
 Further, what does hope look like in practice?
-Dr. Martyn Lloyd-Jones answers these questions in this biblically wise message on Romans 8:18-25.
+Dr. Martyn Lloyd-Jones answers these questions in this sermon on Romans 8:18–25 titled “Hope in Practice.”
 He says mere desire to escape this life is contrary to the biblical hope because biblical hope is always positive, not negative.
 Biblical hope desires to be with the Lord, not merely escape difficult circumstances.
 By examining the apostle Paul’s words as well as other biblical passages, Dr. Lloyd-Jones characterizes hope as eager or joyful waiting.
 This means Christians are not to wait passively, but straining and stretching for the glory that awaits.
-Moreover, he emphasizes the posture of patience in our hoping.
-But how do we attain such patient eager waiting?
-Listen to Dr. Lloyd-Jones expound the wonderful truth of Gospel hope!
+Moreover, he emphasizes the posture of patience in hoping.
+Listen to Dr. Lloyd-Jones expound the wonderful truth of gospel hope.

 About Dr. Martyn Lloyd-Jones